Sandi2212/MemmoryGameMatch/projectworksheet.md

 Based on the initial logic defined in the previous sections try and breakdown the logic further into functional components, and by that we mean functions.
 Try and capture what logic would need to be defined if the game was broken down into the following categories.

 ### Landing Page
- I would like to buttin to be animated, and once clicked will open up the game page Instructions!!
+ I would like to button to be animated, and once clicked will open up the game page Instructions!!
- 	*When the game starts, all tiles are turned faced down.l *The player them flips over two cards, selecting them by clicking on them.
+ 	*When the user clicks on the title the game starts, *The player has under a min to flip over each card and get them to match.
  	*If the two tiles have the same image, they remain face up.If not, they should be flipped face down again after a short delay.

 ### Game Initialization

-- when user enters game they will see all the cards for 2 seconds.
+- When the user click on title , they see the mission that awaits them

 ### Playing The Game